kcm2/ab/references/angelbeatshd.rst

 * A PA announcement is made for students to stay in their classrooms.
 Yuri and Hinata arrive at the principal's office.
 4 teachers are trying to get into the room with Kanade standing behind them.
 * Kanade excuses her way past the teaches and goes into the principal's office.
-* <Guy> is holding the principal hostage, with a gun to their head.
-Kanade activates Hand Sonic and attacks <Guy>.
+* Chaa is holding the principal hostage, with a gun to their head.
+Kanade activates Hand Sonic and attacks Chaa.
 * The teachers stop Hinata and Yuri.
 They say "<Kanade> just went in".
 The teacher was about to reply but gunshots are heard.
 * They burst into the room.
-Kanade has blood on her [#v1c3-1]_ and sees her standing in front of the incapacitated <Guy>.
+Kanade has blood on her [#v1c3-1]_ and sees her standing in front of the incapacitated Chaa.
 * Kanade moves, staggers, having been shot several times.
 Kanade leaves [#v1c3-2]_.
 Yuri is shocked/surprised.
 Hinata and Yuri go to the cafeteria.
 * They talk about Kanade and her powers.
 Yuri thinks that Kanade is god.
 * Ooyama spots Yuri and Hinata in the cafeteria, and joins them.
 Yuri leaves.